BBC pound-for-pound British rankings

 St Helens (25-1-1, 11KOs)

-Murray gave a game display in challenging for Sergio Martinez's WBC crown in Buenos Aires and will hopefully earn another world title shot in 2014, perhaps against Darren Barker.
+Murray gave a game display in challenging for Sergio Martinez's WBC crown in Buenos Aires but looked rusty on his return in December.
+Lack of motivation might have been a factor.

 8. Scott Quigg - Super-bantamweight

 Bury (27-0-2, 20KOs)

 Quigg made up for his underwhelming draw with Cuban Yoandris Salinas with a fine knockout of Diego Silva last November.
 Defends his WBA title against Nehomar Cermeno in April.

 Doncaster (22-2-1, 10KOs)

 Having beaten previously undefeated Mexican Julio Ceja to win the IBF crown, McDonnell was subsequently stripped.
 Outpointed the unheralded Abigail Medina in his last fight last December.